prdepinho/dot_game_engine/README.md

 You could instead use Panel entities to animate sprites, with a bit of hacking, but I think it's easier using the sprite entity.

+After creating a sprite, don't let a frame pass without setting a looped animation to it, or the engine will crash.
+Use the sprite_start_animation function for that.

 - dimensions: the width and height of the entity.
 - sprite.texture: the key to the texture file.
 - sprite.origin: where in the file are the sprite sections.